Volunteer Frequently Asked Questions (FAQs)

 What type of commitment is involved?

 Volunteers should make every effort to attend all meetings and participate in conference calls.
-In-person meetings are usually held during the AAA Annual Conference.
+Any possible in-person meetings would be held during the AAA Annual Conference.

 Members must also be able to devote the time and effort required to accomplish the objectives and fulfill assignments on a timely basis as delegated by the chair.